Fix & Flip

 What separates profitable flips from money-losers

-The investors who consistently flip profitably in South Florida share these characteristics:
+The investors who flip consistently profitably in South Florida share a few clear habits:

-- Conservative ARV estimates: They price against the lowest comps, not the highest, leaving buffer for market movement
+- Conservative ARV estimates: They price against the lowest comps, not the highest.
+That buffer protects them when the market softens or a sale takes longer than expected.

-- Detailed renovation scopes before closing: They get contractor bids on specific scopes before committing to the purchase — not ballpark estimates
+- Detailed renovation scopes before closing: They get contractor bids on specific scopes before committing to the purchase, not ballpark estimates over the phone.

 - Reliable contractor teams: Time is money.
-A renovation that takes 7 months instead of 4 costs $10,000–$15,000 in extra carrying costs
+A renovation that runs 7 months instead of 4 costs $10,000 to $15,000 in extra carrying costs alone.

-Use our Fix & Flip Calculator to model any deal's true net profit — including all carrying and selling costs — before you commit.
-Our team helps South Florida investors source, analyze, and execute deals across all six counties.
+Use our Fix & Flip Calculator to model any deal's true net profit, including all carrying and selling costs, before you commit.
+Our team helps South Florida investors source, analyze, and execute deals across all eight counties we serve.
 Connect with us to get started.